mb-linh/lab-4-blog-post-group1_cs281/post.md

 ## Conclusion

 This Light Detector project successfully utilized a photoresistor and a buzzer with an Arduino to create a system where the emitted sound's pitch correlates with the brightness of the light.
 The project involved understanding the new lab equipment (the photoresistor and buzzer), building a circuit connecting the photoresistor and buzzer to the Arduino, and implementing code for tone generation based on light levels.
-This project gives us real world application of sensor-actuator integration, showcasing the Arduino's capability to sense and respond to changes in the external environment.
+We hope that you have learned something new today about sensors and actuators, and please give it a go if you can!